Claro Abánades López: Career

 Abánades started his journalist career in 1897, gradually commencing co-operation with many provincial periodicals regardless of their political outlook.
 His contributions ranged from history to politics, literature and customs; touring the province he also kept sending local correspondence.
 In 1906 he co-founded a petty new journal, La Torre de Aragón; though not defined politically, it pursued a social-Catholic line.
 Following differences with his partner in 1908 he launched an own weekly, El Vigia de la Torre.
 It assumed more militant tone, claiming to have been the unique genuinely Catholic periodical in the province.
 One work described it as Catholic, though formatted along the Integrist pattern; another one claims that both weeklies revealed a clear Carlist leaning.

 In 1910–1914 in Madrid Abánades three times unsuccessfully attempted to launch a local weekly of the Carlist youth: Juventud Tradicionalista, El Combate and El Cruzado.
 His career in full-blown national newspaper commenced in 1914, when he was invited to contribute to El Correo Español, the official Carlist daily.
 Becoming member of its editorial board, in 1919 Abánades left El Correo during the Mellista breakup in the party.
 The same year he became editor-in-chief of El Pensamiento Español, a journal intended to be the piecemouth of the new Mellist party, and kept managing the paper until it ceased to exist in 1923.

 During the dictatorship Abánades co-operated with a vast array of dailies, be it national ones like El Día and La Nación or local ones, like the Gipuzkoan La Constancia or the Toledan El Castellano, contributing also to weeklies like La Ilustración Española y Americana or Le Touriste and unsuccessfully renewing attempts to manage own periodicals.
-During the Republic he contributed initially to La Correspondencia Militar, in 1932 emerging as its top comentator, though starting 1933 he switched mostly to El Siglo Futuro, formally entering its editorial board.
+During the Republic he contributed initially to La Correspondencia Militar, in 1932 emerging as its top commentator, though starting 1933 he switched mostly to El Siglo Futuro, formally entering its editorial board.
 He kept publishing also in other Catholic papers, be it local dailies like Navarrese Diario de Navarra and even Canarian Gaceta de Tenerife or weeklies like La Hormiga de oro.
 He is not known to have published in two leading national newspapers, the monarchist ABC and the Catholic El Debate.

 After the Civil War Abánades was active mostly in Prensa Asociata, the agency he formed part of already before the war and where he remained during the early Francoist years.
-He also briefly managed an unidentified periodical named “Lúmen” and collaborated with a number of other titles, above all with El Alcázar, one of key dailies in the Falangist propaganda machinery.
-In the 1940s he became one of the seniors of the Spanish press corps; in 1947, 50 years after commencing his newspaper career, he was awarded the order of Alfonso X the Wise as “veterano periodista” and was later named Periodista de Honor by Asociación de la Prensa de Madrid, becoming its oldest member.
+He also briefly managed an unidentified periodical named "Lúmen" and collaborated with a number of other titles, above all with El Alcázar, one of key dailies in the Falangist propaganda machinery.
+In the 1940s he became one of the seniors of the Spanish press corps; in 1947, 50 years after commencing his newspaper career, he was awarded the order of Alfonso X the Wise as "veterano periodista" and was later named Periodista de Honor by Asociación de la Prensa de Madrid, becoming its oldest member.
 His latest newspaper piece identified comes from 1969.